Copyright © 2017, by J. "SinXero" Beltran. All Rights Reserved.

 Most recently, on November, 2016, J. "SinXero" Beltran was noticed by Velvenoir, European Art Consultancy & Gallery and secured representation across the globe for select large-scale abstract paintings.
 In October, 2016, SinXero secured Arches oil papers from France as a sponsor.
 In June, 2016, he captured the attention of his new oil & acrylic paint sponsor, LUKAS, Artist's Colours since 1862, whom Vincent Van Gogh painted HIS oil masterpieces with, as well as, the renowned Georg Baselitz & in May, 2016, he was featured in The New York Times.

-I am proud to having been raised in The Bronx because my old neighborhood's surroundings (my borough's layers, textures & palette of colors) from Prospect & 182nd (Near The Bronx Zoo) to E. 159th St. & St. Ann's (Near The Old Forte Apache Courthouse in The South Bronx) & then to Monroe Projects on Story & Taylor Avenues all influence my wide range of styles & techniques.
+I am proud to having been raised in The Bronx because my old neighborhood's surroundings (my borough's layers, textures & palette of colors) from Prospect & 182nd (Near The Bronx Zoo) to E. 159th St. & St. Ann's (Near the landmark Bronx Borough Courthouse at Third Ave. and E. 161st St. in The South Bronx) & then to Monroe Projects on Story & Taylor Avenues all influence my wide range of techniques.
 Memories of economic collapse (The Burning Bronx) that looked like a war zone still manifest in my Contemporary Art today.
 Picasso had Guernica, I have The Bronx.

 Blek Le Rat quote: